-Casey is an attorney and Immigrant Justice Corps Fellow working the El Paso Immigration Collaborative (EPIC) through Innovation Law Lab and works on EPIC’s strategic initiatives.
+Casey is an attorney and Immigrant Justice Corps Fellow working the El Paso Immigration Collaborative (EPIC) through Innovation Law Lab.
 He represents people in ICE detention centers in West Texas & New Mexico.
 He is also part of the Anti-Carceral Legal Organizing team.
 Casey earned his JD from the USC Gould School of Law.
 Prior to law school, he was a Fulbright Scholar in Malatya, Turkey for two years.
 He is licensed to practice law in California and before the 10th Circuit.

 Meet Lane Brake